 We generally discuss a variety of matters, including the application of accounting principles and auditing standards, with management each year prior to retention as the Organization's auditors.
 However, these discussions occurred in the normal course of our professional relationship and our responses were not a condition to our retention.

-There were no changes to our initial assessment of risks of material misstatements to the financial statements, which were communicated to you in our letter dated January 18, 2024.
+We identified the following significant risk of material misstatement as part of our audit.
+This is in addition to the risks of material misstatements to the financial statements communicated to you in our letter dated December 11, 2024.